YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 # Say "Hello World!" in OCanren

 The goal of this lesson is to execute and understand the following piece of OCanren code.
+It introduces the reader to things that an OCanren programmer usually thinks about or refers to.

 ```ocaml
 open OCanren;;